Clothe The Naked Outreach

 Emmanuel lost his father when he was in class 3 and had to drop out of school to start breaking fire-woods to support his poor jobless mum who could not take care of him and his siblings.
 We stepped in to help and we are proud to be funding Emmanuel's education with our CTN Scholarship Aid.

-Clothe The Naked Outreach is currently providing financial support for the education of ten (10) less-privileged children of Ghana, West Africa.
-With a goal to extend this opportunity for at least one hundred carefully selected needy (100) children in Ghana at a time.
+Clothe The Naked Outreach is currently providing financial support for the education of fourteen (14) less-privileged children of Ghana, West Africa.
+With a goal to extend this opportunity to at least one hundred carefully selected needy (100) children in Ghana at a time.
 Beneficiaries of the CTN Scholarship Aid receive financial support which covers School Fees, Stationary, School uniforms, school bags, and foot wears, school feeding fees or pocket money, hostel fees, and all other things needed for a successful formal education, from basic school to tertiary.

 According to a Global Education Monitoring (GEM) Report by UNICEF in 2016 titled “Education for People and Planet: Creating Sustainable Futures for All", about 319,000 children in Ghana between six and eleven years are still out of school.
 And even with the children that are in schools, only 39 per cent are able to complete High School.
 This indicates clearly that, even the Free Compulsory Universal Basic Education (FCUBE) policy adapted by Ghana, is still impenetrable for the poor people in Ghana.

-1) provide the school uniforms, shoes and other wears such as under wears to ensure that the children are properly dressed for school - the government of Ghana's policy of providing free uniforms has not been very successful, and they also do not come with the other needed wears such as shoes, socks, under wears, etc which are equally needed.
+1) provide the school uniforms, foot wears and all other wears such as under wears, socks etc. to ensure that the children are properly dressed for school - the government of Ghana's policy of providing free uniforms has not been very successful, and they also do not come with the other needed wears such as shoes, socks, under wears, etc which are equally needed.

-2) provide education materials such as school bag, and other stationery items though textbooks are usually provided by the government.
+2) provide education materials such as school bags, and other stationery items such as notebooks, pens, pencils, rulers, etc. though textbooks are usually provided by the government.

 3) fund the transportation cost of students to and fro school if the school is not near